-The Department of Curriculum and Instruction offers a course of study leading to the Master of Science in Education (MS in Ed.) degree with a major in secondary education and a concentration in any one of 11 teaching fields.
+The Department of Curriculum and Instruction offers a course of study leading to the Master of Science in Education (MS/Ed) degree with a major in secondary education and a concentration in any one of 9 teaching fields.
 The program is designed for professional educators who hold teaching positions in middle schools, junior and senior high schools, community colleges, or adult education agencies.
-The approved teaching fields are art, biology, chemistry, English, foreign languages, history, mathematics, physics, reading, science, and speech communication.
+The approved teaching fields are art, biology, chemistry, earth and space sciences, English/language Arts, foreign languages, history, mathematics, and physics.